gunitinug/ecommerce-api/README.md

 ## list Products by Categories and price range from front-end

-This request gets Categories and price range from front end form controls and search the Products based on these.
+This request gets Categories and price range from front-end form controls and search the Products based on these.

 ```
 POST {{your_ip}}/ecommerce/api/products/by/search